Friday, August 26, 2016

 1987 north of Puerto Vallarta

-Sand made from coral and sea shells reflects the light
+Sand made of coral and seashells reflects the light

 Well, another big influence for determining water colour is what is on the floor of the ocean.
-Pale pink or bright white sand made from coral bits and degraded sea shells – mixed in with a little bits of lost pirate treasure - reflects light better than the fine darker sand found in the cooler waters to the north.
+Pale pink or bright white sand made from coral bits and degraded sea shells – mixed in with a few bits of lost pirate treasure - reflects light better than the fine, darker sand found in the cooler waters to the north.

-Then, as we mentioned the amount of plankton and other particles suspended in the water contributes to the colour.
-Phytoplankton, for example, harbors chlorophyll that absorbs red and blue light and reflects green.
+Then, as we mentioned, the amount of plankton and other particles suspended in the water contributes to the colour.
+Phytoplankton, for example, harbours chlorophyll that absorbs red and blue light and reflects green.
 The more plankton, the greener the water.
-The Gulf of Mexico also has a high concentration of river silt and fertilizer nutrients, added daily by the rivers draining into the Mississippi River basin.
+The Gulf of Mexico also has a high concentration of river silt and fertiliser nutrients, added daily by the rivers draining into the Mississippi River basin.
 All those bits contribute to the pale green colour.

 Isla Holbox in the Gulf of Mexico

-View of Caribbean Sea from Isla 33 condos
+View of the Caribbean Sea from Isla 33 condos

 Whatever the reason, the Caribbean Sea is just outright gorgeous.
-The clarity of the water makes it a diving and snorkeling paradise.
+The clarity of the water makes it a diving and snorkelling paradise.

 Heaven on earth.